MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ### Channels and group chats

-In channels and group chats, a tour should open in a modal (also known as a [dialog](../../task-modules-and-cards/task-modules/design-teams-task-modules.md) so it doesn’t interrupt ongoing conversations.
+In channels and group chats, a tour should open in a modal (also known as a [dialog](../../task-modules-and-cards/task-modules/design-teams-task-modules.md) or *task module*) so it doesn’t interrupt ongoing conversations.
 This also gives you the option to implement role-based views for your tour.

 #### Mobile